HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_27/Exercise_02_27.md

 (f) `const int &const r2;`
 (g) `int i2 = i, &r = i;`
 ####Answer
-(a) The initalization of i is legal, r is not since it is not allowed to initialize a non const reference to a literal.
+(a) The initalization of i is legal.
+The initalization of r is not since it is not allowed to initialize a non const reference to a literal.
 (b) Legal initalization assuming that i2 have been defined as an int previously in the same scope.
 (c) Both initializations are legal, i is an int, r is a const reference this time meaning that it is valid to assign it to a literal.
 (d) Legal initalization assuming that i2 have been defined as an int previously in the same scope.